-- (a) What are the specified services where the place of provision is the location of the service provider? - (b) Describe the procedures to be followed in clearance of goods imported by post.
+- (a) What are the specified services where the place of provision is the location of the service provider? - (b) Describe the procedures to be followed in clearance of goods imported by post. - (c) Your client company is a subsidiary of a foreign company, having its registered office in India.
+This company has transaction of imports of raw materials and components and also exports of its manufacture components from & to holding company in Finland and also other group companies in South East Asian countries.
+What are income tax regulations governing such international transactions?

-- (a) Following are the specified services where the place of provision is the location of the service provider: - i) Services provided by a banking company, or a financial company, or a non-banking financial company to account holders; - ii) Online information and database access or retrieval services; - iii) Intermediary services; - iv) Service consisting of hiring of means of transport, up to a period of one month. - (b) The procedures to be followed in clearance of goods imported by post: - (1) Procedure on receipt of parcel mail: Post master has to handover details regarding
+- (a) Following are the specified services where the place of provision is the location of the service provider: - i) Services provided by a banking company, or a financial company, or a non-banking financial company to account holders;

+- ii) Online information and database access or retrieval services; - iii) Intermediary services; - iv) Service consisting of hiring of means of transport, up to a period of one month.

+(b) The procedures to be followed in clearance of goods imported by post:

-- parcels received along with parcel bills to the Appraiser. - (2) Scrutiny & Detention of dutiable/prohibited articles: The parcels are scrutinised and those suspected to contain dutiable or prohibited articles are detained and presented to customs appraiser. - (3) Segregation: Parcels are segregated into: (1) Assessable on basis of label; (2) Assessable after opening of packet; and (3) Assessable only after further inquiry. - (4) Assessment: The parcels shall be assessed based on label or based on examination or after calling requisite information.
+- (1) Procedure on receipt of parcel mail: Post master has to handover details regarding parcels received along with parcel bills to the Appraiser. - (2) Scrutiny & Detention of dutiable/prohibited articles: The parcels are scrutinised and those suspected to contain dutiable or prohibited articles are detained and presented to customs appraiser. - (3) Segregation: Parcels are segregated into: (1) Assessable on basis of label; (2) Assessable after opening of packet; and (3) Assessable only after further inquiry. - (4) Assessment: The parcels shall be assessed based on label or based on examination or after calling requisite information.
 The rate of duty, value, etc. shall be determined.
 Such duty is recovered by the postal authorities from the addressee at the time of delivery and sum is credited to Customs Department. - (5) Evasion/Prohibition cases: In case of mis-declared, undervalued or prohibited goods, the parcel/packet is detained and not allowed to be cleared, except with order of the Customs] Officer.